kendimuthomi/AirBnB_clone/README.md

 ## Console

 The console.
 Venture into the console.py file to its inner workings.
 Here we entail about how it works without getting into its mechanics.

-If it has been a long time since working with python don't worry I got you, first execute the file console.py `$ ./console.py` (can't believe you had to be told this)
+If it has been a long time since working with python don't worry I got you, first execute the file console.py `$ ./console.py` (can't believe you had to be told this).

-Now you are in the console
+Now you are in the console.

-Next you want to prompt help
+Next you want to prompt help.
 `(hbnb) help`

-What you are seeing are the available methods that can be used with the exception of count
+What you are seeing are the available methods that can be used with the exception of count.

 Prompt help to any of the methods to find it's usage and the format/s it accepts, example:

 `(hbnb) help create`

-This console was advanced to now accept new functions that is .all() .count()  .show() .destroy() and .update() Basically the replicate the functions displayed in help but this time instead of spaces the functions takes in variables to execute the functions.
+This console was advanced to now accept functions .all() .count()  .show() .destroy() and .update().

+Basically they replicate the functions displayed in help but this time instead of spaces the functions takes in variables to execute the functions.
 Let me demostrate:

 `(hbnb) User.destroy(231hkjh2kh3l12)`